FredKSchott/snowpack/docs/04-scripts.md

   - ex: `"mount:web_modules": "mount web_modules"`
 - `"plugin:*": "..."`
   - Connect a custom Snowpack plugin.
 See the section below for more info.

+## Script Variables

+Snowpack provides a few variables that you can use to make your build scripts (and plugins) more dynamic:

+- `$1` - The original command.
+  - Used with script modifiers (see the next section).
+  - ex: `"lintall:ts,tsx::watch": "$1 --watch"`
+- `$FILE` - The absolute path of the source file.
+  - Especially useful when Babel plugins require it.
+  - ex: `"build:js": "babel --filename $FILE`

 ### "::" Script Modifiers